Rand-Abdulaziz/TrustMed/README.md

 •	Google Authentication: Implemented OAuth 2.0 from Google to provide login and authentication for users using their Google accounts, simplifying the authentication process and increasing security.

 ### Screenshot 1: Home Page
-This is how the homepage looks, where users can search for doctors and view their profiles.
+This is how the homepage looks,
 ![Home Page](public/img/home_page.png)